iszczesniak/cpp/unique_ptr/index.md

 for implementing an intricate functionality) and smart pointers (just for every day use).

-In C++, under no circumstances should a programmer resort to the `void *` trickery -- these times are long gone.
+In C++, for every day use, a programmer should not resort to the raw pointers, let alone to the `void *` trickery -- these times are long gone.

 %************************************************************************